 It’s no secret that I am absolutely obsessed with zucchini and how versatile it can be.
 Feel the same way?
 Check out some of my other zucchini recipes!

 - Squeeze all of the juices you can, out of the grated zucchini.
-You can use your hands or a kitchen towel to do so.
+See tips above on getting all the liquid out.

 - In a bowl, combine together grated zucchini, mozzarella cheese, parmesan cheese, egg and garlic salt.
 Stir to combine everything together.